-- 'Back-up' feeds if grazing conditions become poor - Hay, straw or silage in racks/round feeders and concentrates (or the pre-lambing diet), 3-4 weeks before lambing, so ewes get used to a different feed - Supplementary protein if feeding swedes and fodder beet in the last three weeks of pregnancy and early lactation, as these roots are low in protein - Specific mineral supplements, usually with additional iodine.
+- · 'Back up' feeds if grazing conditions become poor - Hay, straw or silage in racks/round feeders and concentrates (or the pre-lambing diet), three to four weeks before lambing, so ewes can become used to a different feed - Supplementary protein if feeding swedes and fodder beet in the last three weeks of pregnancy and early lactation, as these roots are low in protein - Specific mineral supplements, usually with additional iodine.
 Root crops can suppress the function of the thyroid gland by interfering with iodine uptake

-Do not let ewes become overfat as they may get stuck on their backs out in the field or have an increased risk of developing twin lamb disease.
+Do not let ewes become over-fat as they may get stuck on their backs out in the field or increase the risk of them developing twin lamb disease.

-Table 3.
-The pros and cons of feeding brassica crops to ewes
+Table 3: The pros and cons of feeding brassica crops to ewes

-Pros Cons

-Good source of energy Ewes can get too fat

-Cheap to grow Not enough DUP for ewes in late pregnancy

-Can be mob- or strip-grazed to improve usage Yield is weather-dependent.
-Can be problems when grazing in wet conditions

-May need to supplement, e.g. with iodine
+Pros Cons Good source of energy Ewes can get fat due to the high energy content Cheap to grow Not enough DUP for ewes in late pregnancy Can be mob or strip grazed to improve utilisation Yield is weather dependent.
+Can be problems when grazing in wet conditions May need to supplement eg with iodine